 This review will look at the now and future requirements.
-It will be different as we are not starting with options rather, we will share the facts around the learning estate prior to support collaborative development with stakeholders on long-term options.
+It will be different as we are not starting with options rather, we will share the facts around the learning estate prior to collaborative development of long-term options.

-We are looking at each Moray ASG separately.
+We will be looking at each Moray ASG separately.